Public-Data Research Monitor

 Family Co-Movement

-Bank and parent Treasury-share changes moved in the same direction in three-quarters of linked quarter-over-quarter comparisons.
+Bank and parent Treasury-share changes moved in the same direction in the linked quarter-over-quarter sample.

 Core Results